caiyuqing/Open-DPSM/v3/Readme.md

   - The movies do not have to be presented full screen.
 Further information will be required later.

   - However, the movies must be displayed with the same size and it must be presented at the center of the screen.
-Please modify the movie if it is not.
+Please modify the movie files if it is not the case.

-  - The movies can also be screen recordings of the experiment or video recordings of the screen.

 **Regional weights**

 One purpose of the toolbox is to predict luminance changes (visual events) in which part of the movie contribute more to pupil size changes (i.e., Regional weights).
 Refer to our papers for details.

 The default map for regional weights in this version of toolbox is circular and the default number of regional weights is 44.
-Users can choose other map type (mapType) and number of weight (nWeight)
+But users can also choose other map type (mapType) and number of weight (nWeight).

 Currently, two 'mapType' are available: circular and square